evkx/evkx.github.io/content/models/polestar/3/3_Long_Range_Dual_Motor_Performance/_index.md

 The battery has a gross capacity of 111kWh and a net capacity of 107kWh, meaning you have a 4kWh buffer for protection.
 (3,6%).
 The [WLTP range](../../../../guides/understandingrange/wltp) is 560 km (348 mi).
 The consumption is 19,1kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
-A full charge from 0 - 100% would take 138 minutes, while a more common scenario of 10-80% would take 52 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 43% resulting in an actual charge speed including time loss on 100kW.
-Each charge session would take 24 minutes and 39 seconds.
+A full charge from 0 - 100% would take 68 minutes, while a more common scenario of 10-80% would take 32 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 54% resulting in an actual charge speed including time loss on 136kW.
+Each charge session would take 24 minutes and 31 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 4 minutes to drive.
-This trip will require four charge session(s) charging from 6% to 47%.
-The total time lost for charging will be 105 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 36 minutes to drive.
+This trip will require three charge session(s) charging from 3% to 57%.
+The total time lost for charging will be 76 minutes.
 ### Onboard charger